oxylabs/how-to-scrape-google-images/README.md

 In case the code doesn't work or your project is of bigger scale, please refer to the second part of the tutorial.
 There, we showcase how to scrape public data with Oxylabs Scraper API.

-## Scrape Google Images using Oxylabs’ Google Images Scraper API
+## Scrape public Google Images data with Oxylabs API

 You can also scrape public Google Images data with [Google Images Search API](https://oxylabs.io/products/scraper-api/serp/google/images).
 Keep in mind that this is a paid tool but you may get a free 7-day trial.
 Once you get the trial (or a subscription), you'll have to create a user account on the Oxylabs dashboard and get the API credentials.
 These credentials will be used in the later stages.

-## Step 1 - Setting up the environment
+### Step 1 - Setting up the environment

 To get started, we must have Python 3.6+ installed and running on your system.
 Also, we need the following packages to put our code into action: